smover/arch_comp_hydi/README.md

 The benchmarks are from the HPWC (Hybrid piece-wise constant) dynamic and can be used in the categories: HPWC and TFREE.

-*WARNING* the description of the benchmarks is still not complete.
-Each benchmark will contain a description and, for each instance of the benchmark, a version in spaceex and hydi format.

 In the meantime, a *draft* of the benchmark instances can be found here: https://es.fbk.eu/people/mover/tests/tacas15hycomp.tar.bz2